junsulee75/databases/README.md

 Based on my major database experience is DB2, exploring other database architecture and features.
 Also documenting my thoughts with comparison.

+> Install scripts are for Redhat environment only.
+(Not Ubuntu. will support later)

 ## Contents

 - [Databases](#databases)